Advise on and analyse the UK government’s financial instruments and transactions

 Executive Director

-Alexander joined UKGI in June 2021 to lead the credit branch in Contingent Liabilities Group.
+Alexander joined UKGI in June 2021 to lead the credit branch in the Financial Instruments and Transactions Advisory Group (FInTAG).
 Prior to that, he had an over twenty-five-year international career in commercial and investment banking at Deutsche Bank, CIBC and Credit Suisse.
 He has significant experience in corporate and leveraged finance gained in front office origination, loan portfolio management, and credit risk management.
 Prior to joining UKGI he was heading the corporates team in credit risk management at Credit Suisse.
 He holds a master’s degree in economics.

-This report from the CLCC brings together, for the first time, a complete view of the UK Government’s exposure to financial guarantees, indemnities, contingent liabilities, and provisions.
+This report from the FInTAG brings together a complete view of the UK Government’s exposure to financial guarantees, indemnities, contingent liabilities, and provisions.
 It aims to identify the scale of contingent liability risk held by government, improve our understanding around the composition of this risk, determine whether government charges adequately for the risk it takes on and consider how to improve value for money across the portfolio.

-Annual Report on the UK Government’s Contingent Liabilities
+Annual Report on the UK Governments Contingent Liabilities 2025

 3. Promote best practice across government